harvardinformatics/snpArcher/README.md

 If you specify a minNmer value that does not sufficiently break up the genome -- creating intervals larger than maxIntervalLen -- the workflow will halt and show you the maximum interval length it found for various Nmers in the genome.
 With these data you can adjust the parameters accordingly.

 ### 3.)
 Set the resources to request for various steps
 The `resources.yaml` file may be changed to increase the amount of requested memory (in Megabytes) or the number of threads for the steps that support multi-threading.
-Not all steps in the workflows are included here, so these use the default amount of resources. **NOTE**: if they fail, these steps get resubmitted with (*attempt number*)\*(initial memory).
+Not all steps in the workflows are included here, so these use the default amount of resources. **NOTE**: if any job fails, it gets resubmitted with increased memory calculated as (*attempt number*)\*(initial memory).

 ### 4.)
 Submit workflow(s)!
 After updating the config.yaml file, you may now run one of the workflows, which gets submitted as a job that itself submits many jobs (max of 1000, may be changed).
 If you are running the fastq -> BAM workflow, simply type the following on the command line to submit this workflow as a job: